Financial Mathematics, B.S.

 Program Overview

-Financial mathematics gives you the mathematical and statistics skills to have a successful career in finance.
+Financial mathematics gives you the mathematical and statistical skills to have a successful career in finance.
 As a financial mathematics major, you learn how to develop and evaluate financial models to help companies make business decisions and predictions.
 Not only will you be able to apply these skills in economic and financial markets, but you will also explore other topics, such as probability and computer algorithms.

 Major Details